almibe/ligature-rocksdb/README.md

-# stinkpot-burrow
+# ligature-store

-A library for storing Stinkpot's data model in an Library Weasel's OrientDB based graph database.
+A library for storing Ligature's data model in an OrientDB based graph database.